FaridSalah/ovh-root/README.md

 # ovh-root
-.:.Become the root user and select a password.:.
+.:.
+Become the root user and select a password .:.

 Setting the root password:
 ~$ sudo passwd root